OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/external_code.rst

 Using ExternalCode in an Optimization
 -------------------------------------

-If you are going to use an ExternalCode component in a gradient based optimization, you'll need to get its partial derivatives somehow.
+If you are going to use an ExternalCode component in a gradient based optimization, you'll need to get its :ref:`partial derivatives<advanced_guide_partial_derivs_explicit>` somehow.
 One way would be just to use :ref:`finite-difference approximations<feature_declare_partials_approx>` for the partials.
-If the code you are wrapping happens to have analytic derivatives you could also have those written out to a file and then parse that file in the
-:ref:`compute_partials<comp-type-2-explicitcomp>` method.

 In the following example, the `ParaboloidExternalCode` component has been modified to specify that partial derivatives are approximiated via finite difference.